anyrun/anyrun-integration-microsoft/Microsoft Sentinel/README.md

 ______________________________________________________________________

-# Microsoft Sentinel Connectors for ANY.RUN Malware Sandbox
+# ANY.RUN Malware Sandbox Integration with Microsoft Sentinel

 ## Overview